 Emotional care aims to combat the depersonalization and the almost unavoidable depression that occur after losing control of the body.
 Emotional care is fundamental to the success of all other components of rehabilitation and must be accompanied by efforts to educate the patient and encourage active involvement of family and friends.

 Treatments to promote nerve regeneration and minimize scar tissue formation in the injured cord are under study.
-Such treatments include injections of autologous, incubated macrophages; human-derived embryonic stem cell oligodendrocytes; neural stem cells; and trophic factors.
-Stem cell research is under study; many animal studies have shown promising results and there have been several phase I and II human clinical trials.
+Such treatments include implantation of a polymer scaffold at the level of cord injury as well as injections of autologous, incubated macrophages; human-derived embryonic stem cell oligodendrocytes; neural stem cells; and trophic factors.
+Stem cell research is being done; many animal studies have shown promising results and there have been several phase I and II human clinical trials.

 Implantation of an epidural stimulator is another treatment modality under investigation to improve voluntary movement after spinal cord injury.
 During epidural stimulation, electrical pulses are delivered to the surface of the spinal cord below the injury.

-Suspect spinal cord injuries in patients who have a high-risk injury mechanism (including minor falls in the elderly), an altered sensorium, neurologic deficits suggesting cord injury, or localized spinal tenderness.
+In addition to patients with obvious spinal trauma, suspect spinal cord injuries in patients at increased risk for spinal injury, including older patients who may have had a fall and patients with an altered sensorium, neurologic deficits suggesting cord injury, or localized spinal tenderness.

 To ensure recognition of incomplete spinal cord injuries, test motor function and sensory function (including light touch, pinprick, and position sensation) and check for disproportionate weakness in the upper extremities.